20H

 HOW DOES THIS TRAINING ADD TO MY FORMAL QUALIFICATIONS?

-This training is also the primary prerequisite for the annual 300-hour TCTSY Certification Program.
-While it does not qualify participants to facilitate TCTSY independently, it equips you with essential tools to integrate trauma-informed principles into your current scope of practice.
+While this training deepens your scope of practice and gives you tools to start thinking about how to bring the body into the work you do, it does NOT qualify participants to facilitate TCTSY as a model of care; it equips you with essential tools to integrate trauma-informed principles into your current scope of practice.

 You’ll be able to call your offerings trauma-informed after completing this training!